bpfman/bpfman/docs/index.md

 # Welcome to bpfd

-bpfd is a system daemon for managing eBPF programs.
+bpfd is a system daemon for managing BPF programs.

 It currently a work in progress!
 ## Why bpfd?